g-leech/argmin-gravitas/_posts/2016-08-22-vegan-interview.markdown

 </center>
 <br><br>

-I don't give money to places that harm animals; the biggest part of that is not eating meat, eggs, dairy, etc.
+I don't give money to places that harm animals; the biggest part of that is not buying meat, eggs, dairy, etc.

 I haven't written much about it; I dislike signalling in that way and I'm suspicious of the effects of calling-myself-things on my thoughts.

 There's a certain kind of vegan - anti-modern, pious, loud - that perhaps limits the audience for animal rights.
 So I had better pipe up with my supposedly more rational, <a href="https://en.wikipedia.org/wiki/Techno-progressivism#Contrasting_stance">bioprogressive</a> / <a href="http://www.ecomodernism.org/">ecomodernist</a> form.
 (Someone else will have to handle the task of making it not seem weird.)

-I was recently interviewed on the topic for someone's sociology research:<br><br>
+I was recently interviewed on the topic for some sociology research:<br><br>

 <i><b>Can you tell me in your own words, what your definition of veganism is?
 What are your reasons for being vegan?</b></i><br>